guidobouman/thesis/Documents/Thesis/Thesis.markdown

 There is an issue with these alternative inputs though.
 It's a term from the 1980's called "Gorilla arm".
 When you use a desktop monitor with touchscreen functionality, your arms and shoulders will quickly fatigue.
 This happens because of holding your arms horizontally and reaching out to the monitor for long durations to constantly touch the screen.
 This same phenomenon could be applicable for gesture based input devices.
 The Kinect requires you to do large gestures, allowing you to use a lot of different muscles, and not stressing a couple of them for a longer period of time.
 The LEAP on the other hand (for now) relies heavily on pointing to your screen, this could replicate the gorilla arm phenomenon.
 Because the MYO is completely location & direction agnostic, it would be highly unlikely for it's users to suffer from this problem.
 [Pogue, 2013][#Pogue:2013]

 #### Voice based input
 Voice command algorithms have been around since the 1970's.
 [Berkman, 2013][#Berkman:2013] But only recently have they become decently usable.
-Because of the high variation in voices, tonal, speed and melodic, it's hard to write good algorithms that understand each person's voice.
-Using simple commands to control a phone, to call for example a friend, van often prove difficult.
+Because of the high complexity of human speech, it's hard to write good algorithms that understand each person's voice.
+Using simple commands to control a phone, to call a friend for example, can often prove difficult.
+The recent evolution behind the voice recognition software is driven by the use of a neural network, in short they used an algorithm that works like your brain.
+[McMillan, 2013][#McMillan:2013]

+With the recent breakthrough, voice recognition has the potential to become an input method that could outperform the mouse and keyboard standards we're currently used to for desktop interfaces.
+The problem is that it's still too error prone to replace either of the two.
+For mobile interfaces it's already able to enhance the experience significantly.
+This is because input methods on mobile interfaces are not as effective as on the larger desktop counterparts.

 // Conclusion

+### Wearable interface
+With the announcement of Google Glass back in april 2012, a new kind of interface has the potential to become a mainstream interface.
+The wearable or natural interface.
+The concept of a wearable interface is already rather old, Steve Mann started working on this topic back in the 80's.
+But with recent developments in wireless technologies, energy and computational power, wearable devices are finally approaching unobtrusive forms.
+Google Glass for example is almost the size of a regular pair of glasses.
+And the near future could see the whole technology integrated into the rim of regular glasses.

+Manufacturers are expecting their technology to become ever more powerful and smaller.
+Based on historical progress, we can expect wearable interfaces to integrate into our bodies or accessories in the foreseeable future.

 ### Graphical interface layer
 Even in a perfect world where all data is structured semantical, The presentation layer is still freely interpretable.
 Deciding which data should be presented to the end-user at what time is something that is decided by the designer of a website.
 Websites are designed by different people and by definition will have different ways of presenting data.
 Methods and patterns can be copied.
 But in the end, designing a website is manual labor.